goharbor/harbor/docs/1.10/build-customize-contribute/compile-guide.md

 Start complete.
 You can visit harbor now.
 ```

-Refer to [Installation and Configuration Guide](../installation-guide.md#managing-harbors-lifecycle) for more information about managing your Harbor instance.
+Refer to the [Installation and Configuration Guide](../installation-guide.md#managing-harbors-lifecycle) for more information about managing your Harbor instance.

 ## Appendix